 Serving up all the French classics in a popular candlelit New town basement.

-In a world of hipster culture full of fake authenticity, Chez Jules comes across as the real thing, not an imitation.
-This candlelit cellar with its red gingham table cloths is properly French – there are no ersatz old booze adverts; instead there’s the handwritten story of someone’s Uncle Jules on the wall, alongside a map of France helpfully annotated with domaines of the wines on the mostly French list.
-The menu covers the spectrum of classics, from escargots, frog’s legs, and steak tartare to confit de canard, steak-frîtes, and saucissons.
-Generous portions of salad, charcuterie and baskets of bread are presented free of charge on arrival.
-Chocolate mousse or crème brûlée should see you right for dessert – or there’s a French cheese plate if you want to do things properly.
-This place is unreconstructed but it’s all the better for it.
-The cheap-as-frîtes lunch menu might be the thing that first draws people in, but the friendly hospitality and honest cooking are also worth a mention.
+This candlelit cellar with its red gingham table cloths feels properly French – there are no ersatz old booze adverts; instead there’s the handwritten story of someone’s Uncle Jules on the wall, alongside a map of France helpfully annotated with domaines of the wines on the mostly French list.
+The menu covers the spectrum of classics, from escargots, frog’s legs, and steak tartare to confit de canard, steak-frîtes, and saucissons, with generous portions of salad, charcuterie and bread presented free of charge.
+Chocolate mousse or crème brûlée should see you right for dessert, or there’s a French cheese plate if you want to do things properly.
+While the cheap-as-frîtes lunch menu may be the thing that draws people in, the friendly hospitality and honest cooking are also worth a mention.

 - Provides: Children's portions, Children's high chairs, Outdoor tables

 - Open since: 2009

 - Number of wines sold by the glass: 15